 How to request services on behalf of a CTP Care client

-Information about the services CTP Care pays for, how to request services and the reasonable and necessary criteria.
+Information about the services CTP Care pays for and how to request reasonable and necessary services.

 CTP Care pays for treatment and care for people who have a long-term injury caused by a motor accident in NSW and who have an accepted claim with a CTP insurer.